Hong Kong support services

 Hong Kong employment visas

-Healy Consultants Project Management Team successfully assisted our Clients with i) business visa document collection procedures ii) quality visa applications to Hong Kong Immigration Department and iii) ongoing assistance in relocation and document translation.
+Healy Consultants Group PLC’s Project Management Team has successfully assisted our Clients with i) business visa document collection procedures and ii) quality visa applications to Hong Kong Immigration Department and iii) ongoing assistance in relocation and document translation.
 Please find below more information on the relocation options in Hong Kong.

 Hong Kong relocation considerations

-- Clients wishing to open a company in Hong Kong may find that costs of living in the city can be higher than in some western countries, as Hong Kong has been ranked as second most expensive city in the world, according to The Economist in 2016;
+- Clients wishing to open a company in Hong Kong may find that costs of living in the city can be higher than in some western countries, as Hong Kong has been ranked as the fourth most expensive city in the world in 2019, according to The Economist;

 - Hong Kong visa applications require extensive supporting documentation, which can make the process very cumbersome.
-Hence, prior to moving to the city, Clients are advised to conduct extensive research or engage the assistance of a corporate services firm;
+Hence, prior to moving to the city, Clients are advised to conduct extensive research or engage the assistance of a corporate services provider, such as Healy Consultants;

 The Hong Kong visa schemes